marcoguerri/marcoguerri.github.io/_posts/2016-03-21-pxeboot-failures-chelsio.markdown

 udp_send: ip_output_if (,,,,IP_PROTO_UDP,)
 ```

-*netconn_send* was returning 0,
+*netconn_send* was returning successfully.
-no error whatsoever.
 From the trace above,
 the maximum call depth was reached with *mbox_post*, which was also returning
 successfully.
-The function was appending the outgoing message on a list and it
+The function was appending the outgoing message to a list and it
 was increasing a semaphore to allow the main thread (*tcpip_thread* in
 core/lwip/src/api/tcpip.c) to service outgoing data.
 At this point, the relevant
 call trace initiated by the main thread was the following: